NateEag/nateeag.com/drafts/media/list.md

 Classic 80s fantasy movie I've never seen.

+## Fatman

+A silly-looking Christmas action movie, in which Santa takes on a contract manufacturing hardware for the US military and a spoiled rich kid who got coal takes out a contract on Santa.

+## Fisherman's Friends

+What appears to be a feel-good comedy about a record company talent scout pranked into recruiting some rural Welsh fishing villagers for an album deal.
+Apparently somewhat based on a true story. true

 ## The Free Design

 Acapella group from the 60s / 70s that did a lovely little number called "Love